KarrLab/intro_to_wc_modeling/docs/tutorials/linux/building_linux_containers.rst

 -----------------------
 Docker uses Dockerfiles to configure containers.
 These files contain several directives

-* ``FROM``: the describes the base (and its version) from which to build a container.
-For example, the value of this derivate could be ``ubuntu:latest`` or a previous iteration of your container.
+* ``FROM``: this describes the base (and its version) from which to build a container.
+For example, the value of this directive could be ``ubuntu:latest`` or a previous iteration of your container.
 * ``RUN``: these describe how to install software onto the machine.
 Because Docker creates layers for each RUN directive, you should use "&" to group related commands together and minimize the number of layers (thus disk space and bandwidth).
 * ``CMD``: this tells Docker what the final execution state of the container should be.
 Often this is set to ``bash``.